 The best way to detect a cavity early is to maintain regular visits to the dentist.
 Only when the cavity is advanced will you experience symptoms such as:

 - Pain or sensitivity when eating or drinking hot or cold foods and beverages

 - Pus around teeth and gums

 Dental Cavities Treatment

-In its early stage, tooth decay can be stopped or even reversed with fluorides or other preventative treatments.
+In its early stage, tooth decay can be stopped or even reversed with fluorides or other preventative treatments such as dental sealants.
 Treatment for dental cavities usually includes tooth filling.
 Tooth fillings provide long-lasting treatment and protect the tooth from further decay.
 If the cavity is large, the tooth may not be strong enough to support the filling.
 In this case, a dental crown will be placed over the tooth.